 - integrate the recovery media with vSphere, allowing recovery into test VM as a way to test integrity of the backup

-- what is a servo motor device physically removes USB at randomized interval, creating an air gap between backups
+- what if a servo motor device physically removes USB backup target at randomized interval, creating an air gap that's held open between backup jobs, and not other software allowed to write to that USB device

 - specify which network names to do daily backups on, so travelers don't have to worry about middle of the night hotel room backups (presumably over VPN)